Touch Light Innovations named winner of Georgia Southern College of Business’ BIG Pitch competition

 BIG Pitch facilitates the adoption of undergraduate and graduate innovations that improve economies, health and the environment.
 BIG Pitch is part of the Business Innovation Group in the Georgia Southern College of Business and partners with Ocean Exchange.

-For more information on the BIG Pitch Competition, the Ocean Exchange or Georgia Southern University entrepreneurship programs, please contact Millicent Pitts, CEO of Ocean Exchange, at 912-257-0209 or email email@example.com; Dominique Halaby, D.P.A., director of BIG, at 912-478-2733 or email firstname.lastname@example.org; or Steve Stewart, Ph.D., assistant professor of management/entrepreneurship at 912-478-8594 or email at email@example.com.
+For more information on the BIG Pitch Competition, the Ocean Exchange or Georgia Southern University entrepreneurship programs, please contact Millicent Pitts, CEO of Ocean Exchange, at 912-257-0209 or email at email@example.com; Dominique Halaby, D.P.A., director of BIG, at 912-478-2733 or email at firstname.lastname@example.org; or Steve Stewart, Ph.D., assistant professor of management/entrepreneurship at 912-478-8594 or email email@example.com.

 Posted in Events, In the News, involvement, Programs